August 2014: IEEE S&P 2015 TPC

 Travel/Deadlines (UCSB Calendar)

-I am an Associate Professor of Computer Science at UC Santa Barbara.
+I am a Professor of Computer Science at UC Santa Barbara.
 My research covers a range of topics from large-distributed networks and systems, data mining and modeling, security and privacy, and wireless / mobile systems.
-My current projects are focused on three areas: querying, modeling and mining massive graphs, analysis of social networks and online communities, and wireless systems and protocols.
+My current projects are focused on three areas: querying, modeling and mining massive graphs, security of social and online communities, and wireless systems and protocols.
 Here's a wordle of my paper abstracts from 2009-2012.

 Together with Prof. Heather Zheng, I co-direct the SAND Lab (Systems, Algorithms, Networking and Data) at UCSB.
 We also collaborate with other research groups in the department, including the Security Lab, the Database group, the Mobility Management and Networking (MOMENT) lab, and groups in the Communications, ECE, and Statistics departments.
-I received my PhD in Computer Science from UC Berkeley in 2004, where I worked with John Kubiatowicz and Anthony Joseph to create the Tapestry distributed hash table (dissertation).
+I received my PhD in Computer Science from UC Berkeley in 2004, where I was advised by John Kubiatowicz and Anthony Joseph, and created the Tapestry distributed hash table (dissertation).
 I received my MS from Berkeley in 2000, and my BS in computer science from Yale in 1997.
 I am a recipient of the National Science Foundation's CAREER award (2005), MIT Tech Review's TR-35 Award (Young Innovators Under 35) (2006), and one of ComputerWorld's Top 40 Technology Innovators under 40.
-I have a bit more than 16,000 citations and an H-index of 42.
+I have a bit more than 17,000 citations and an H-index of 45.

 Teaching Winter 2014: CS290: Data-intensive Computing Systems, T/Th 11:00-12:45PM, Phelps 2510